SizheAn/MARS/README.md

 # MARS
 **MARS: mmWave-based Assistive Rehabilitation System for Smart Healthcare**

-_**This repository is for the blind review of paper submission.
-We do not reveal the publication and authors' information at this point.
-The proper license and identity information will be updated after the paper is published.**_
+_**This article appears as part of the ESWEEK-TECS special issue and will be presented in the International Conference on Hardware/Software Codesign and System Synthesis (CODES+ISSS), 2021.
+The proper publication information will be updated later.**_

 The figure below shows ten different movements we evaluate in our dataset.